 Health insurance plans come in various types, and each has its own rules when it comes to referrals.

-• POS (Point of Service) plans combine elements of both HMOs and PPOs, requiring referrals for specialists while still allowing some out-of-network care at higher costs.
+- POS (Point of Service) plans combine elements of both HMOs and PPOs, requiring referrals for specialists while still allowing some out-of-network care at higher costs.
+Learn more about PPO vs POS to see which plan might suit your healthcare needs best.

 Pre-Authorizations and Insurance Approvals